GetIITians/bugs/README.md

-# bugs
+# teaching
-This is buggy code of getiitians
+This is BASAD free code of getIITians